Lightstreamer/Lightstreamer-example-StockList-client-unity/README.md

 ## Dig the code ##

-The .NET code is located inside the Assets/Sources directory.<br>
+The .NET code should be located inside the Assets/Sources directory.<br>
 Specifically, Lightstreamer connection information is defined inside LightningBolt.cs (pushServerHost, items, fields).
 LightstreamerClient.cs, ILightstreamerListener.cs, StocklistConnectionListener.cs and StocklistHandyTableListener.cs are the Lightstreamer bits in this demo.